-Despite the Silver Eagles carrying higher premiums than either Silver Maple Leafs or Silver Kangaroos, sales of Silver Eagles dwarf the sales of Silver Maple Leafs and Kangaroos.
+Despite the Silver Eagles carrying higher premiums than other government mint issued 1-oz pure silver coins, sales of Silver Eagles dwarf the sales of its competitors.

 Pre-1965 US 90% silver coins, commonly called “junk silver coins” because they carry no numismatic (collector) value, are a popular way to invest in silver coins.
 Junk silver coins come in bags of dimes, quarters and half-dollars.

 1-oz silver rounds are sometimes called “Privately minted silver coins,” but they are not coins.
-Coins are minted by government mints with face values, such as the $1 face value on Silver Eagles and the .25 cent value on quarters.
+Coins are minted by governments and have face values, such as the $1 face value on Silver Eagles and the .25 cent value on quarters.
 Still, silver rounds are popular with silver investors.

 Silver coins in IRAs

-For silver coins to be eligible for IRAs, they must be at least .999 fine, which means that American Silver Eagles, Silver Maple Leafs and Silver Kangaroos are eligible for IRAs.
+For silver coins to be eligible for IRAs, they must be at least .999 fine, which means that American Silver Eagles, Silver Maple Leafs, Silver Kangaroos and Silver Philharmonics are eligible for IRAs.
 Junk silver coins are not.

-To learn more about setting up a self-directed IRA that accepts silver and silver products, read Putting Gold and Silver in IRAs.
+To learn more about setting up a self-directed IRA that accepts silver products, read Putting Gold and Silver in IRAs.

 How to buy silver coins

-For more information about how to buy silver coins from CMI Silver & Silver Inc., see Doing Business with CMIGS.
-If you are interested in selling your silver coins (or an silver bullion), visit selling silver and silver to CMIGS.
+For more information about how to buy silver coins from CMI Gold & Silver Inc., see Doing Business with CMIGS.
+If you are interested in selling your silver coins (or any silver bullion), visit selling silver and silver to CMIGS.